dialchain/dial/README.md

 To understand the table above, let's describe it's columns:
 - Column "Time" is displayed to show that those modifications do not occur in parallel.
 - Column "TokenID" holds a unique identifier for the token.
 This identifier is also a public key hash.
-Enforcing proof of possession (PoP) of the corresponding private key at token creation time will make sure two users can not present the same id to the system (Unless they are sharing the private key).
+Using a public key as identifier helps enforce proof of possession (PoP) of the corresponding private key at token creation time, thus preventing the presentation of two creation requests with the saame token identifier.
 - Columnn "CTL hash" displays the hash of the public key that guards the token.
 This is the key used to enforce legitimate modification of the token.
+- Column "Exp" allow the maintenance of a expiration date.
+Token will be retired upon reaching that date unless extended by the token controller.
-- Columns "Exp", "Token Hash" and "Value" are information not relevant for the management of the transfer of the token.
+- "Token Hash" is an information not relevant for the management of the transfer of the token, but might help parties ensure integrity of the content of the token.
+- Column "Value" extends the table with a simple arithmeticc that allows the aggregation of tokens of the same value type.
 - Column "Proof" documents the PoP used to legitimate modification on the token.
 To modify a token, the controller must prove possession of the private key matching the public key found in field CTL-hash.
 This means the controller must sign the modification request with the private key matching the public key found in the CTL-hash field.
 That signature is displayed in this Proof column.

 Although the simplest implementation of this token management system can be provided by a centralized database server, the central architecture won't be suitable for the deployment of scalable, open, permissionless, and censorship resistant, nano payment capable API networks.